 Interesting venues to visit in the city- the Hermitage, St Peter & Paul Fortress, the Summer Garden.
 Out of the city, a visit to Pushkin Palace and the Peterhof Palace are incredible.

 In Moscow the streets were very wide- the traffic flowed.
-Everyone enjoyed the Moscow experience. about 6 years agoAnswered by M. Dunne via WorldNomads.com
+Everyone enjoyed the Moscow experience. over 6 years agoAnswered by M. Dunne via WorldNomads.com